Adarsh2904/IBM-KEYLOGGER---INTERNSHIP/README.md

 # IBM KEYLOGGER - INTERNSHIP
- pytho code to record the keystroke
+ python code to record the keystroke